 Mirror adjustments are driver specific.
-Utilizing 2 pylons can allow the driver to make the necessary changes to provide the maximum awareness and minimize the blind spots around the vehicle.
+Utilizing two pylons can allow the driver to make the necessary changes to provide the maximum awareness and minimize the blind spots around the vehicle.

-Start by placing one pylon approximately 10' behind the flat mirror on the driver's side and spaced approximately 12" from the side of the vehicle.
+Start by placing one pylon approximately 10' behind the flat mirror on the driver's side and space it approximately 12" from the side of the vehicle.
 Then place the second pylon in-line with the first pylon approximately 10' behind the vehicle.
-This process will be repeated on the passenger side.
+Repeat this process on the passenger side.

-Flat (West Coast) Adjust the Flat (West Coast) Mirror on the door so that you can see the side of your vehicle on the inside edge of that mirror.
+Flat (West Coast)

+Adjust the Flat (West Coast) Mirror on the door so that the side of the vehicle can be seen on the inside edge of that mirror.
 Further adjust it so that the rear most pylon appears in the middle to lower half of that same mirror.

+Convex (Drop)

-Convex (Drop) Adjust the Convex (Drop) Mirror on the door so that you can see the side pylon in the lower inside corner and also see the rear pylon in the upper inside corner.
+Adjust the Convex (Drop) Mirror on the door so that you can see the side pylon in the lower inside corner and also see the rear pylon in the upper inside corner can be seen.

+Fender (Tripod)

-Fender (Tripod) Adjust the Convex Fender Mirror (Tripod) so that you can see the side pylon in the middle and also see the rear pylon at the upper edge.
+Adjust the Convex Fender Mirror (Tripod) so the side pylon in the middle and the rear pylon at the upper edge can be seen.

-Front (Single Arm) Adjust the Front (Single Arm) Convex Mirror so that you can see the entire front bumper of the vehicle and the areas below both of the Convex (Tripod) Fender Mirrors.
+Front (Single Arm)

+Adjust the Front (Single Arm) Convex Mirror so the entire front bumper of the vehicle and the areas below both of the Convex (Tripod) Fender Mirrors can be seen.

-Proper mirror set-up and adjustment will allow vehicles and pedestrians to cascade from one mirror to another as they move around your truck.
+Proper mirror set-up and adjustment will allow vehicles and pedestrians to cascade from one mirror to another as they move around the truck..

-When a vehicle passes you from behind you can first track it in the Flat (West Coast) Mirror.
-As it moves along side your Ready Mix truck it will transition to the Convex (Drop) Mirror on the door.
+When a vehicle passes from behind, drivers can first track it in the Flat (West Coast) Mirror.
+As it moves alongside the truck it will transition to the Convex (Drop) Mirror on the door.
 The Convex Fender Mirrors (Tripods) provide a wide view which will show both the lane beside your vehicle and a wider view of other areas (such as adjacent lanes of traffic).

-The Front (Single Arm) Convex Mirror highlights the area at the front of the Ready Mix truck.
-This allows the driver to be aware of any cyclists or pedestrians operating in that area (at cross walk or traffic lights) or hazards in front of the truck while discharging at a job site.
-Construction sites tend to be dynamic environments where the people and equipment can move many times before the Ready Mix driver has finished discharging his load.
+The Front (Single Arm) Convex Mirror highlights the area at the front of the truck.
+This allows the driver to be aware of any cyclists or pedestrians operating in that area at cross walk or traffic lights or hazards in front of the truck while discharging at a job site.
+Construction sites tend to be dynamic environments where the people and equipment can move many times before the driver has finished delivering and unloading the construction materials on the site.